-During Baselworld 2014, the Swiss watchmaking brand will put on display a number of very nice watches that make absolutely clear that Tissot is quite serious about increasing its market share when it comes to “affordable” watches.
-Among the new products, they plan to officially present their new Tissot T-Race Touch Aluminium (ref.
-T081.420.97.057.03): a new version of their well-known analogue-digital timekeeper that now comes in a sexy aluminum body available in four different colors, those including dark orange (pictured,) and even bright red (ref.
+During Baselworld 2014, Tissot put on display a number of nice collections that make absolutely clear that Tissot is serious about increasing its market share when it comes to “affordable” watches.
+Among the new products, they have officially presented their T-Race Touch Aluminium (ref.
+T081.420.97.057.03): a new version of their analog-digital timekeeper that now comes in a sexy aluminum body available in four different colors, those including dark orange (pictured,) and even bright red (ref.
 T081.420.97.207.00).

 Compared to the 2013 year model that, too, was released in Basel, the new Tissot T-Race Touch Aluminium features only minor tweaks here and there like more textured plastic parts and (if I see it correctly) slightly increased letters on its inner bezel flange.